Welcome to 160knots.com !

 What model video camera do you use?

 A Cannon Elura 100.
-I bought the camera for use on the airplane with uploads to the internet only.
+I bought the camera for use on the airplane with video uploads to the internet only.
 My requirements were as follows.

 • I needed an input for audio because I wanted to tie the camera into the intercom.
 I was surprised this requirement eliminated more than half the video camera's on the market.
 None of the Sony models tested by Consumer Reports had this feature.